Amber Flora Thomas

 Author's Bio

 Amber Flora Thomas is the recipient of several major poetry awards, including the Dylan Thomas American Poet Prize, Richard Peterson Prize and Ann Stanford Prize.
-Her published work includes EYE OF WATER: POEMS (University of Pittsburgh Press, 2005) which won the Cave Canem Poetry Prize and THE RABBITS COULD SING: POEMS (University of Alaska Press, 2012).
-Most recently, her poetry has appeared in Zyzzyva, Callaloo, Orion Magazine, Alaska Quarterly Review, American Literary Review, and Crab Orchard Review, among other publications.
-She received her MFA from Washington University in St. Louis in 1998.
-Currently, she is an Assistant Professor of Creative Writing at the East Carolina University.
+Her published work includes EYE OF WATER: POEMS (University of Pittsburgh Press, 2005) which won the Cave Canem Poetry Prize, THE RABBITS COULD SING: POEMS (University of Alaska Press, 2012), and RED CHANNEL IN THE RUPTURE (Red Hen Press, 2018).
+Most recently, her poetry has appeared in Colorado Review, Zyzzyva, Callaloo, Orion Magazine, and numerous other journals and anthologies.
+Currently, she is an Associate Professor of Creative Writing at the East Carolina University.
 She was born and raised in northern California.

 Publications & Prizes